 - It can take awhile to build a solid, stable business.

 If you’re ready to give a coaching business a go, here are tips to getting started.

 - Decide what type of coaching you’re going to do: Life and business coaching are extremely popular, but they aren’t the only types of coaching you can do.
 You can be a weight loss, fitness or health coach, parenting or relationship coach, organizational or productivity coach, technical coach, sales coach or a career coach.

 - Set up your business: Decide your business structure, create a business name and get a business license as required by your city or county.
 Consult with a lawyer to write a coaching contract that outlines your services and expectations.

 - Pull together needed equipment and materials: If you’ll be doing video conferencing, download the needed software and purchase a quality headset.
 Some coaches record calls and give them to their clients so they can review their sessions.
 If you want to do that, you’ll need to get a recorder that will record your video/audio calls.
 If you plan to have handouts or homework, put those together.

 - Build a website: Potential clients need a place to learn about your coaching business and there’s no better place to sell your coaching and related materials than on a website.
-Write content that is client-focused on how you can help them improve their lives.
+Write content that is client-focused on how you can help people improve their lives.
 If you have testimonials, post them on your website.

 - Create a marketing plan: Figure out your best client and where you can find him, then develop marketing strategies to lure them to your business.
 For example, if you’re a career coach, you should develop a LinkedIn profile.
 If you’re a personal training coach, you might want to have videos on YouTube that offer fitness tips or teach specific exercises.